gasduster99/sppComp/try1/try1_2.md

 more than four years of data at once.

-Historically, regulations have been enacted with the aim of isolating catch in a market category to a single species (“sort requirements”).
+Historically, regulations have been enacted with the aim of isolating catch in a market category to a single species (sort requirements).
 This clearly affects the composition of the target market category, but these regulations also affect the species composition of other market categories in which the target species previously occurred.
 We incorporate this information into the